OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     15:00 UTC (9am CT)</strong>."
 episodes:
   - hidden: false
+    date: 2022-03-31T09:00:00.000Z
+    episodeTitle: "OpenStack Yoga: New Features Straight from the Contributors"
+    episodeDescription: "OpenStack continues to be one of the most active open source projects in the world.
+Come learn more about OpenStack Yoga, the 25th release of the open source cloud computing project.
+Hundreds of developers from over 60 organizations delivered OpenStack Yoga and this episode of OpenInfra Live will highlight some of the key features, what use cases are impacted and what operators can expect. "
+    episodeSpeakers: "Host: Ghanshyam Mann, Chair of the OpenStack TC for the Yoga cycle"
+  - hidden: false
     date: 2022-03-17T15:00:00.000Z
     episodeTitle: What to Expect at the OpenInfra Summit Berlin
     episodeDescription: The OpenInfra Summit is a global event for open source IT